A day observed throughout the South, Juneteenth is celebrated this year on Wednesday, June 19, 2019.

-For African-Americans, the day is a heartfelt observance that celebrates the final abolition of slavery in the US on June 19, 1865.
+The day helps celebrates the final abolition of slavery in the US on June 19, 1865.

-While the Emancipation Proclamation was enacted in 1863, Texas was slow to recognize the rights of former slaves.
-Incredibly, it took more than two years before federal troops finally marched into Galveston to enforce the law of the land.
+While the Emancipation Proclamation was enacted in 1863, the state of Texas was slow to recognize the rights of former slaves.
+And, incredibly, it took more than two years before federal troops finally marched into Texas to enforce the law of the land.

-The date was June 19, 1865 -- marking the end of slavery in the United States completely and forevermore.
+The date was June 19, 1865.
+And it marked the end of slavery in the United States ... completely and forevermore.

-Meanwhile, former slaves and their families reacted with long-awaited jubilation.
-In the popular vernacular, June 19th was soon shortened to Juneteenth.
-The first Juneteenth celebration took place the next year -- and every year afterward -- both in Texas and in other states throughout the South.
+The very first Juneteenth celebration took place the following year -- and every year afterward -- both in Texas and in other states throughout the South.

 The Juneteenth flag depicts the Texas